rsdn/CodeJam/PerfTests/Docs/Intro.md

    >
    > Be sure to use source control before enabling the source annotation feature.
 If not you'll lose your current perftest limits as they will be overwritten without confirmation.

 5. **It just works: diagnostics.** As said above, benchmarking is hard.
-CodeJam.PerfTests tries to take the burden from you by providing various diagnostic messages and warnings in case something goes wrong.
+CodeJam.PerfTests tries to take the burden from you by providing various diagnostic messages and warnings when something goes wrong.
 Running a debug build, benchmark results are inaccurate or the source version does not match to binaries?
-We'll warn about it.
+There will be warning about it.
 At the same time we are trying not to bother you with garbage messages: by default output log contains only really important things.
 Of course, it's configurable.

 6. **It just works: real-world use cases.**  The design of the framework is heavily inspired by dogfooding experience and use cases from our real projects.
 If there're sane use cases uncovered we're going to add them.
 What's done so far:

    * Support for most popular testing frameworks and base types for adding new ones.
 NUnit, xUnit (*~not stable yet~*) and MS Test perftest packages are available out of the box.
    * Support for perftests for dynamically generated or emitted codebase.
 Code annotations for such tests are stored as xml resource files, therefore you can change the code without transferring the competition limits from old code to new one.
-   * Continuous integration support.
-If you do not want to update source annotations during CI test run (who does?) you can enable limits logging.
-Next run on a developer machine will catch up changed limits and update sources for you.
+   * Continuous Integration support.
+CodeJam.PerfTests detects most CI services automatically (AppVeyor, Jenkins, TFS, TeamCity and Travis CI are supported for now) and adjusts its settings appropriately.
+E.g., by default we do not update source annotations during CI runs, as they can be unavailable.
+Instead, adjusted limits are logged and will be applied during run on a developer's machine.
    * Configuration via per-assembly `.appconfig` files, assembly- and type-level attributes.
 Setup once, use everywhere.
    * Competition configuration system was rewritten.
 It is much simpler to create custom competition configs and to modify existing ones now.
    * Console perftest runner.
 In case you need it.